ESJiang/Team11-CM-FrontEnd/README.md

 1. provide an initial design of the layout
 2. connect and retrieve data from the backend
-3. User can choose to connect my Garmin watch to the dashboard through Garmin Connect.(complete the first element of the user story)
+3. User can choose to connect the Garmin watch to the dashboard through Garmin Connect. (complete the first element of the user story)

 ## the package introduction